 - 18 ounces chestnuts raw

-- To prepare the chestnuts in the oven, start by choosing perfectly chestnuts.
+- To prepare the chestnuts in the oven, start by choosing perfect chestnuts.

-- Soak them for at least 2 hours.
+- Soak the chestnuts for at least 2 hours.
 Thanks to this procedure, it will be easier to peel them once cooked.

 - Drain the chestnuts and, if you want, you can place them in a paper bag that will absorb the residual water or use a dry cloth to dry them well.